Those stoking violence online could face jail, Keir Starmer says

 “But there is more that they can and should be doing, as I think the Prime Minister has said, to counter misleading and inflammatory material hosted on their platforms.

-Technology Secretary Peter Kyle is having discussions with the firms on ramping up measures, the spokesman said.

-“We have seen some action over the last few days by social media companies to ensure that their automated processes are working, that there is rapid response to misleading criminal content online and that that is being suppressed or removed, but as I said, this doesn’t go far enough and this is subject to the conversations that the DSIT Secretary continues to have.”

-No 10 also criticised X, formerly Twitter, owner Mr Musk for saying “civil war is inevitable” in response to a post on Sunday sharing footage of the violence.
+Downing Street also denounced X owner Mr Musk for saying “civil war is inevitable” in response to a post on Sunday sharing footage of the violence.

 “There’s no justification for comments like that,” Sir Keir’s spokesman said.